sryanshin/srshin/README.md

 ## Featured publications
-"The diffusion of scientific discoveries in government laboratories", with Jisoo Lee, Yura Jung, and Junseok Hwang, **Research Policy**.
+"The diffusion of scientific discoveries in government laboratories", with Jisoo Lee, Yura Jung, and Junseok Hwang, forthcoming, **Research Policy**.

 ## Other publications